jrduncan831/Accelerating-Molecular-Dynamics-with-Support-Vector-Machines/README.md

 # Accelerating-Molecular-Dynamics-with-Support-Vector-Machines

 ## Overview
-This page includes results and implementation of a novel method for accelerating molecular dynamics with support vector machines.
+This page includes results and implementation of a novel method for accelerating molecular dynamics with support vector machines I developed.
 This methods uses One Class Support Vector Machines (OCSVM) to identify probable regions on a potential energy surface as well as the hyperdynamics method to accelerate molecular dynamic simulations.
 I will refer to this method as hyperdynamics with OCSVM (HD-OCSVM).

 ## Implementation